cfarkas/variants2genes/README.md

 R
 ```

-The following R packages are required for the script usages (see https://www.r-project.org/ for R installation)
+The following R packages are required for the script usages:

 dplyr >=0.7.4
 gridExtra >=2.3